bmurrtech/0-100-days-cloud-engineer/README.md

 ## Week 2 of Linux
 - [Linux Week 2 infograph overview](https://d18ky98rnyall9.cloudfront.net/06EkHSmFTT-hJB0phb0_Sw_1bc88a9afcaa46eb9afb6f9ae566daf1_LinuxSpecializationCourse1Module2.pdf?Expires=1666828800&Signature=aoPuF1waD9uQQUAOz2mXi4u2Ohb0-Sj6Qu-vji6gUpPJRdpHo3CkcdtEyk7vWUwXsQ9J3qtqZjdV1E2yRPdLZma0OSIALI5h0thXB9sSPt2bWBCK6BvBjI1u9OnuxPMzH0qIzgVirooIa4lmCIeQGoJ2jglClA9cVdqD9EvOR0E_&Key-Pair-Id=APKAJLTNE6QMUY6HBC5A)

 ### L1: Servers v Desktops
   - Severs: focuses on programs that proved shared resources/services
   - Desktop: focuses on programs that run in a Graphical User Interface (GUI)
   - Servers run prog in two primary ways: 1. as a background process (always running and listening to requests) 2. a process spawned by a parent program that listens for requests
-- *Deamon* when a Linux services runs continually in the background, it is called a *deamon* and this processes often end in the letter "d" (ex. "mysqld")
+- *Daemon* when a Linux services runs continually in the background, it is called a *daemon* and this processes often end in the letter "d" (ex. "mysqld")
 - Major service types include:
   - file servers
   - print servers